-COE 116 A+ Certification Prep
+COE 116 A+ Certification Prep 3 credits 3 class hours

 Principles of computer servicing including system configuration, memory interfacing, CPU and support circuits, keyboards, hard drives - SATA - SCSI - IDE, floppy drives and modems.
 Troubleshooting and maintaining of peripherals such as monitors, multimedia, drives, and printers, including laser.
 Considerable handson time is spent graining troubleshooting skills using test equipment and software diagnostics.
 The A+ exam is the final exam for the course; the cost is approximately \$91 per exam (2016 academic pricing).
 One exam covers core technology, and the other covers operating systems.
 Co-requisite: COE 118